RealAlexandreAI/io-sankey/README.md

  <img src="images/intro.png" alt="Logo" >

-The quintessential objective is to morph the $src entity into an alternate structure. transmute it into a distinct JSON Object (map[string]any).
+The quintessential objective is to morph the $src entity into an alternate structure. transmute it into a distinct JSON Object (map[string]any) in pipeline.

 Hence, the fundamental constituents can be distilled into the following: